 Dublin University Cricket Club is one of Ireland's oldest and most historic cricket clubs.
 Playing at the luxurious environs of College Park at one of the country's finest cricket grounds, in the heart of the city at Trinity College Dublin.
 The club is currently the only Irish University to field teams in league cricket.

 The club fields two open teams, one women's XI and a "Ramblers" XI which plays Friday night games under taverners rules.

-The club plays in the top league in Leinster and has always been an attractive option for top-class players such as Ed Joyce, George Dockrell and current captain Lorcan Tucker.
+The club plays in the top league in Leinster and has always been an attractive option for top-class players such as Ed Joyce, George Dockrell and Lorcan Tucker amongst many others.

 Cricket has been played in College Park for 200 years, and the club is the oldest in Ireland still playing on its original ground.
 In the 19th Century it was a powerhouse of the game, taking on and beating counties - we bowled Warwickshire out for 15 in 1893! - and playing touring teams such as Australia, South Africa and the West Indies.
 197 of our players have played for Ireland, while three have played test cricket, for Ireland, England and South Africa.